Level 3 Early Years Educator Apprenticeship

 Why should I choose the course?

-• Support children to develop numeracy and language skills through games and play
+- Support children in developing key numeracy and language skills through play-based learning

-• Have key person responsibility to help ensure each child feels safe and secure
+- Take on key person responsibilities to help ensure every child feels safe, secure, and supported

-• Work in partnership with other colleagues, parents and/or carers or other professionals to meet the individual needs of each child.
+- Work in partnership with colleagues, parents/carers, and other professionals to support each child’s development.

 What will I learn?